-Kobe?s last seasons weren?t what he was accustomed to.
-They were injury ridden?with Kobe himself suffering a torn achilles in 2013?and the Lakers were far from championship contention.
+Kobe's final seasons in California weren't what he was accustomed to.
+They were injury ridden—with Kobe himself suffering a torn achilles in 2013—and the Lakers were far from championship contention.
 Gordon Hayward and the Utah Jazz arrived at the Staples Center to wrap the 2015-16 season.
 Neither team was playoff-bound.

 So, Kobe did what Kobe does.
 He fired away 50 times.
 He scored 15 in the first quarter and totaled 22 in the first half.
-He poured in 15 in the third.
+After halftime, the Lower Merion product poured in 15 in the third quarter.
 Entering the last quarter of the final game of his career, the Lakers were down 75-66.

 The sendoff is as notable as any in sports.
 Kobe was on his last leg but willed through like the young bull we all knew.
 It feels weird saying that in the past tense.

-Kobe and his 13-year-old daughter Gianna?s death in a Calabasas helicopter crash last January was the first curveball 2020 threw at us.
+Kobe and his 13-year-old daughter Gianna's death in a Calabasas helicopter crash last January was the first curveball 2020 threw at us.
 The coronavirus pandemic the second, with the first pitch still approaching home plate.
+Three years later, we're still reeling from the loss.

 The ups and downs of his career were fueled by unrelenting perseverance and competitiveness.
 He took inspiration from MJ and Magic Johnson and inspired younger players like LeBron James, Kevin Durant, Jayson Tatum, Kyrie Irving, and former teammate Julius Randle.

-As one of the premier scorers and icons in NBA history, every team from the New York Knicks, Denver Nuggets, Boston Celtics, Charlotte Hornets, Indiana Pacers, Minnesota Timberwolves, Golden State Warriors, Cleveland Cavaliers, Los Angeles Clippers, Dallas Mavericks, Houston Rockets, New Orleans Pelicans, Orlando Magic, Detroit Pistons, Sacramento Kings, San Antonio Spurs, Portland Trail Blazers, Atlanta Hawks, Miami Heat, and Washington Wizards paid their respects.
+As one of the premier scorers and icons in NBA history, every team from the New York Knicks, Denver Nuggets, Boston Celtics, Charlotte Hornets, Memphis Grizzlies, Indiana Pacers, Minnesota Timberwolves, Golden State Warriors, Cleveland Cavaliers, Los Angeles Clippers, Dallas Mavericks, Houston Rockets, New Orleans Pelicans, Orlando Magic, Detroit Pistons, Sacramento Kings, San Antonio Spurs, Portland Trail Blazers, Atlanta Hawks, Miami Heat, and Washington Wizards paid their respects offering pregame tributes.

 And boy, did it make you smile, cheer, and tear up.